Regent Estate

-Regent Estate is a housing estate in Haggerston in the London Borough of Hackney.
+Regent Estate is a housing estate in Hackney located in the London Borough of Hackney.
 The estate is named in reference to the nearby Regent's Canal, which was commissioned by the Prince Regent who later became King George IV.
 It is adjacent to, but distinct from, the Regents Court Estate.

-The estate is situated between Queensbridge Road, Pownall Road, Brownlow Road and Brougham Road.
-It is to the south east of London Fields and adjoins Broadway Market to the west.

 Housing

 The estate comprises council housing built in the late 1970s and early 1980s and owned or by the London Borough of Hackney.
 The estate is a mix of terraced houses, purpose built flats in smaller blocks, with 3 large blocks of flats on Broke Walk, Marlborough Avenue and an additional block on Brownlow Road that was included as part of the estate in 2006.
 As terraced houses have been sold under the right to buy scheme, this has resulted in a mixed ownership of freeholders, long leaseholders, council tenants and Housing Association tenants.